10 Communication Services Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For GOOG GOOG, we notice a call option trade that happens to be bearish, expiring in 35 day(s) on April 1, 2022.
-This event was a transfer of 74 contract(s) at a $3000.00 strike.
-The total cost received by the writing party (or parties) was $88.8K, with a price of $1200.0 per contract.
-There were 28 open contracts at this strike prior to today, and today 711 contract(s) were bought and sold.
+• For GOOGL GOOGL, we notice a call option trade that happens to be bullish, expiring in 4 day(s) on March 4, 2022.
+This event was a transfer of 20 contract(s) at a $2750.00 strike.
+The total cost received by the writing party (or parties) was $31.0K, with a price of $1550.0 per contract.
+There were 474 open contracts at this strike prior to today, and today 926 contract(s) were bought and sold.

-• For BIDU BIDU, we notice a put option sweep that happens to be bearish, expiring in 329 day(s) on January 20, 2023.
-This event was a transfer of 24 contract(s) at a $150.00 strike.
-This particular put needed to be split into 8 different trades to become filled.
-The total cost received by the writing party (or parties) was $57.3K, with a price of $2390.0 per contract.
-There were 3350 open contracts at this strike prior to today, and today 177 contract(s) were bought and sold.
+• For BILI BILI, we notice a put option sweep that happens to be neutral, expiring in 18 day(s) on March 18, 2022.
+This event was a transfer of 250 contract(s) at a $35.00 strike.
+This particular put needed to be split into 11 different trades to become filled.
+The total cost received by the writing party (or parties) was $126.2K, with a price of $505.0 per contract.
+There were 5988 open contracts at this strike prior to today, and today 257 contract(s) were bought and sold.

 Options Alert Terminology